franchiseBoyz/Ecommerce-Recommender-System/README.md

 The best performing ones were tuned and ensembled to produce one model however this did not exhibit better performance.
 Further scaling of the dataset was done and cross validation included to improve the accuracy score
 ## Deployment

 Included in the repository is a django user interface that serves as the rudimentary method through which users shall interact with our model.
-The interface was further deployed using [**Vercel**]
+The interface was further deployed using **vercel**

 ## Additional Documentation